 There are two big reasons to paint stucco exteriors: Aesthetic appeal and increased durability.
 Aesthetic appeal is the obvious reason why many stucco homeowners opt to paint their exteriors.
 Like painting any other home exterior, painting stucco allows homeowners to add their own personality and style to their stucco installation.

 Increasing the durability of your stucco installation through painting probably isn’t something you considered.
-Three main components of durability when it comes to painting on stucco are moisture protection, weather resistance, and viscosity.
+The three main components of durability when it comes to painting on stucco are moisture protection, weather resistance, and viscosity.

 Moisture protection is one of the most important aspects of stucco installations.
 If moisture gets behind the stucco and into the interior of the wall and doesn’t drain properly, it can lead to severe damage.
 The internal structure of the wall can be harmed with mold, mildew, and rot if this occurs.
 Paint coatings help to prevent this a small amount by preventing moisture from being absorbed through the stucco surface.
 Moisture can still get into the wall other ways, but eliminating this entry path is beneficial.